Skip to Content

 Thinning out hair can be a blessing or a curse to curly-haired individuals.
 If you want to retain your curls in good condition after thinning them, work with an experienced stylist.

 If your stylist is inexperienced, they might damage your curls.
-Look for a stylist with several years of experience handling curly hair with thinning shears.
+Look for a curl specialist who debulks curly hair using techniques like point cutting or slide cutting, as thinning shears disrupt the curl pattern and cause excessive frizz.

 Can Lead To Frizzy Hair